SCADA CER · M1 · The Designation 0

 What happens next

 You don't ask Mateo.
 You pull the supporting telemetry.
-You pull the HVAC contractor sign-out times, the Northgate crew on 14 March left at 23:34, well after the sensor fault.
-You pull the card-reader logs.
+HVAC sign-out: the Northgate crew on 14 March left at 23:34, well after the sensor fault.
+Card-reader logs next.

 Two things stand out.
-First, the HVAC crew's badge swipes show the corridor between the control room and the maintenance bay was used at 22:43, one minute after the sensor-fault event.
-Second, Mateo's own card swipe shows him outside the control room from 22:39 to 22:46.
+The HVAC crew's badge swipes show the corridor between the control room and the maintenance bay was used at 22:43, one minute after the fault.
+Mateo's own card shows him outside the control room from 22:39 to 22:46.

-You now have a picture you did not have before.
-You also have a Year 1 risk register that is two days behind because you did not have the conversation.
-Mateo has not been asked to explain.
-He may explain differently when he learns you have already pulled the supporting evidence.
+You have a picture you didn't have before.
+You also have a Year 1 risk register two days behind, because you skipped the conversation.
+Mateo may explain differently once he learns you've already pulled the evidence.

-Documentation +3 (you have the supporting record).
-Trust-with-Regulator -1 (deferring the conversation is procedurally good but reads to an auditor as building a case behind the operator's back).
+Documentation +3 (record secured).
+Trust-with-Regulator -1 (deferring is procedurally fine but reads to an auditor as case-building behind the operator's back).

 Friday 16:48